Soils and Drainage - You and Your Land

 Contact your local health department for recommendations on maintenance, cleaning, and alterations.
 Many counties now have mandatory pump-out requirements.

 Alternatives to traditional septic systems such as constructed wetlands are being explored in parts of Virginia.
 For more information, contact your local health department, the USDA Natural Resources Conservation Service or the National Small Flows Clearinghouse.
+Learn about alternatives to septic systems in Fairfax County.

 If your home is on a private well system, you are solely responsible for monitoring the quality of the water.
 For the health of your family and the value of your property, pay attention to your water quality.
 Water that appears clean and clear may include potentially harmful materials.
 Different well types and their age require different levels of monitoring.